Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/gradnet/plot_6kw_pmsyrm_gn_fvc_fem_harm.rst

 ==========================================

 This example simulates flux-vector control (FVC) of a 5.6-kW PM synchronous reluctance machine (Baldor ECS101M0H7EF4) drive.
-GradNet saturation models, trained on the FEM dataset with spatial harmonics, are used.
+GradNet models trained on FEM data are used for both the machine model and the control system.
+The machine model uses a GradNet current map with spatial harmonics, while the control system uses a GradNet flux map without spatial harmonics.

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-21
+GENERATED FROM PYTHON SOURCE LINES 14-23

 .. code-block:: Python